Matt11Moriarty/content-management-system/README.md

 1. Can't get my choices array to dynamically generate
 <!-- 2.
 If I choose addRole, it asks the right questions but then moves on to the addEmp questions -->
-2. Can't get it to loop correctly without fucking up the table formatting
+2. Can't get it to loop correctly without messing up the table formatting